Never The Same – Archiving, Curating, Documenting, Teaching:

 About the Organizers:

-Daniel Tucker has been making, as well as researching and writing about, social and political art in Chicago for the last 12 years.
+Daniel Tucker has been involved with making, researching and writing about social and political art in Chicago for the last 12 years.
 He co-edited the pamphlet Trashing the Neoliberal City: Autonomous Cultural Practices in Chicago from 2000-2005 (published by Learning Site); organized the project 5 Questions in which 35 local artists were interviewed (supported by Creative Time as part of Town Hall Talks); edited AREA Chicago from 2005-2010; and has written about Chicago art in numerous publications including Proximity, Chicago Journal, Newcity and the Belgian magazine H-Art where he published a series entitled “Critical Culture in Chicago” (read articles 1, 2, 3, 4, 5).
+Tucker currently teaches at Moore College of Art and Design in Philadelphia.
 See miscprojects.com for more information.

 Rebecca Zorach teaches art history at the University of Chicago.
 She is an advisory board member and sometime editor of AREA Chicago and a member of Feel Tank, and is collaborating on projects with the Bronzeville Historical Society and the South Side Community Art Center.
 She has organized exhibitions at the Smart Museum, DOVA temporary, University of Chicago Library and Gallery 400 and is currently researching and writing on art and politics in Chicago in the 1960s/70s.